Skip to content

 function specifying how to update the Hamiltonian

-Either an array of times passed to the solver or a method specifying how to update the times that are passed to the solver
+If ArrayLike, then Shape = (ntsave,).
+Either an array of times passed to mepropagator or a method specifying how to update the times that are passed to mepropagator.

 Returns:

-(MEPropagatorModel): Model that when called with the parameters we optimize over as argument returns the results of mepropagator as well as the updated Hamiltonian
+Model that when called with the parameters we optimize over as argument returns the results of mepropagator as well as the updated Hamiltonian.

 Instantiating a MEPropagatorModel is quite similar to instantiating an SEPropagatorModel, with the difference being that we need to supply jump operators.
 Continuing the last example from sepropagator_model